klieret/wandb-offline-sync-hook/README.md

 )
 ```

+#### With anything else

+Simply take the `TriggerWandbSyncHook` class and use it as a callback in your training
+loop (as in the `wandb` example above), passing the directory that `wandb` is syncing
+to as an argument.

 ### Step 2: Running the script on the head node

 After installation, you should have a `wandb-osh` script in your `$PATH`.
 Simply call it like this: